 Enjoying the spoils of #Field2Grill isn’t just during the deer hunting season.
-Breaking out a venison roast for a Summer dinner party is one way to highly impress your guests and their taste buds.
+Breaking out a venison roast for an outdoor dinner party is one way to highly impress your guests and their taste buds.

 Venison roast starts with proper butchering